Roblox/roact/docs/api-reference.md

 See [the refs guide](/advanced/refs.md) for more details.

 ### Roact.Event
-Index into `Roact.Event` to receive a key that can be used to connect to events when creating primitive elements:
+Index into `Roact.Event` to receive a key that can be used to connect to events when creating host elements:

 ```lua
 Roact.createElement("ImageButton", {